pism/pism/doc/sphinx/pism_forcing.rst

 See also section `Reading top-surface boundary conditions from a file`_, which describes a similar surface model component (``-surface given``).

-atmosphere yearly_cycle: Cosine yearly cycle
+Atmosphere yearly_cycle: Cosine yearly cycle
 ++++++++++++++++++++++++++++++++++++++++++++

 :|options|: :opt:`-atmosphere yearly_cycle`